-Wisconsin dairy producers elect 25 fellow producers, one from each Dairy Farmers of Wisconsin, formerly Wisconsin Milk Marketing Board, Inc. (WMMB) district, to administer the Wisconsin Chapter ATCP #144 (Milk Marketing Order).
+Wisconsin dairy producers elect 25 fellow producers, one from each district of Wisconsin Milk Marketing Board, Inc. (WMMB) doing business as Dairy Farmers of Wisconsin (DFW), to administer the Wisconsin Chapter ATCP #144 (Milk Marketing Order).

 Dairy Farmer of Wisconsin's primary mission is to "Grow demand for Wisconsin milk."
 Key Dairy Farmers of Wisconsin roles within Wisconsin’s dairy industry include: working to establish new markets, funding dairy-related research, educating consumers about the quality and nutritional importance of Wisconsin milk and dairy products, and showcasing the important economic contribution that dairy makes to our communities and our state.

 Dairy Farmers of Wisconsin was established to help affect demand for dairy products.
 Dairy Farmers of Wisconsin began in 1983 when Wisconsin's dairy farmers voted to organize a mandatory state milk marketing order.
 Dairy Farmers of Wisconsin was created to:

 By law, Dairy Farmers of Wisconsin does not have the authority to:

 Wisconsin's milk marketing order requires the election of a portion (8 or 9 directors) of the marketing board each year.
 Elected directors will serve a three-year term of office beginning July 1 of the year elected.

 Only affected producers are eligible to nominate a director or be nominated.
 "Affected producer" is defined as an individual, partnership or other business entity in Wisconsin engaged in the production and sale of milk.
 Producers must reside in the district in which they are nominated.